- Birth Injury

 - Personal Injury

 - Wrongful Death

 Fort Hood Military Divorce Lawyer

-> Military divorces can be very different from civilian divorces.
-Our attorneys Ted Smith and Nancy Perry Eaton have developed a strong practice within our firm for military divorce.
+Military divorces can be very different from civilian divorces.
+Our attorney Ted Smith has developed a strong practice within our firm for military divorce.
 Ted’s experience as a judge advocate general (JAG) officer at Fort Hood and Nancy’s 24 years of experience in family law gives us a unique set of skills that can work to your benefit as a military member or spouse of a military member.

-> What Makes a Military Divorce Different?
+What Makes a Military Divorce Different?